UNDERSTANDING PUBLIC-PRIVATE PARTNERSHIPS (PPPs) IN THE UAE HEALTHCARE SECTOR

 Steps to Register Healthcare Public-Private Partnerships in The UAE:

-- Secure partnership agreements with government bodies.
+- Agree to the partnership agreements with government partnerships.

 Timeframes & Costs of Setting Up a PPPs Company in The UAE: